1. Cultural policy system

 - Promotion of creative output and high-quality cultural goods and services;

-- Diversification of cultural offer, taking into account the variety of social groups.
+- Diversification of cultural offer, taking into account the variety of social groups;

-The current principles of Polish cultural policy are:
+The current principles of Polish cultural policy:

 - Decentralisation of decision-making processes regarding the organisation and financing of cultural activities;